DeimElias/Lazy.nix/README.md

 section for instructions.

-There are plugins that require some external executables in order to work, like language servers, debugger adapters, database executables, or utilities, etc, those external dependencies should be included in ./edits/dependencies.nix
+Some plugins require some external executables to work, like language servers, debugger adapters, database executables, or utilities, etc. those external dependencies should be included in ./edits/dependencies.nix

 ```nix